ThorbenLindhauer/blog.camunda.org/content/post/2015/12/dmn-benchmark.md

 title = "Benchmarking the Performance of the camunda DMN Engine"
 +++

-With camunda 7.4, we released the new camunda DMN engine.
+With camunda 7.4, we released the new [Camunda DMN engine](https://docs.camunda.org/manual/7.4/user-guide/dmn-engine/).
 Some people asked how fast the DMN engine is.
-So I created a benchmark that measure the number of decision tables the DMN engine can evaluate per second.
-Since the DMN engine may usually used inside of camunda BPM (e.g. as Business Rule Task), I also did the measurement in combination with camunda BPM and determine the impact of writing the history.
+So I created a benchmark measuring the number of decision tables the DMN engine can evaluate per second.

+The DMN engine can be used both standalone (as a stateless decision engine) and embedded inside Camunda Process Engine (adding features such as Repository, History and Auditing and integration in BPMN).
+In this post I show results for both usage scenarios.
+This gives insight into the overhead introduced by features such as the repository and the history.

 <!--more-->